 And may more and more Jesus keep on happening in all sorts of unexpected, unpredictable places.

-Living in The Story reflections for Week 23: Acts and Judges
+Living in The Story readings for Week 23

 The Conversion of Saul by Michelangelo Buonarroti 1475 – 1564